-Transfer students must present the high school subject requirements listed in §15.11.6.

-- (2) A minimum GPA of 2.0 based on the most recent $\star$ 24. - (3) Complete high school and postsecondary transcripts.
+- Transfer students must present the high school subject requirements listed in §15.11.5(1). - (2) An Admission GPA (AGPA) of at least 3.0 or equivalent.
+Please refer to §14.2.1. - (3) Complete high school and postsecondary transcripts.

-- High school subject requirements may be waived for transfer students who possess a University degree. - (2) Students should apply early as they may be eligible for a conditional offer of admission.
-Once a conditional offer of admission has been made, a student is eligible to access the Bear Tracks Web Registration System.
-If a student fails to maintain a minimum GPA of 2.0 the conditional offer of admission will be withdrawn.
+Note: Students should apply early as they may be eligible for an early offer of admission.
+Once an early offer of admission has been made, a student is eligible to access the Bear Tracks Web Registration System.
+If a student fails to maintain a minimum AGPA of 3.0, the early offer of admission will be withdrawn.